 - Malaysia- Singapore

-Get an Uber/Grab or taxi to take you to Kuala Lumpur Sentral, then take a train to reach Terminal Bersepadu Selatan (TBS) in Bandar Tasik Selatan.
+Get a Grab or taxi to take you to Kuala Lumpur Sentral, then take a train to reach Terminal Bersepadu Selatan (TBS) in Bandar Tasik Selatan.
 There are two available train options- the KTM Komuter Line and the KL Transit.

 The KL Transit will take you all the way to the Kuala Lumpur International Airport (KLIA).
 It only stops in the KL Sentral and the travel time is about 7 minutes only.
 The KTM Komuter Line stops about four times in different towns and the fare is 1 Ringgit.
 At the TBS Station, get a bus ticket that will take you back to Singapore.
 The bus ride is 4-6 hours, depending on the bus company.